tonyvu2014/tonyvu2014.github.io/about.md

 My favourite cities are Sydney and San Francisco.

-My favourite show is Shark Tank.

-I am interested in Startups, AI and Flying Car.
+I am interested in Startups, AI and Space Exploration.

 ### Contact me